Duck a L'Orange

 When cool remove duck to a roasting dish.
 (This will be a delicate operation.
 The duck will try to fall apart).
 Take great care not to break up the skin.

-Refrigerate duck and stock over night.
+Refrigerate duck and stock overnight.

-The next day get duck from fridge and bring to room temp.
+The next day get duck from the fridge and bring to room temp.
 Remove trussing string.
 Remove fat from duck stock.

 To finish, roast the duck in a 200-degree oven, basting every so often with juices in the pan.The duck is done when well heated through and the skin crisp and chestnut brown.

 Transfer duck to serving plate whole, or carve and organise on a platter.
-De-glaze the pan with the remaining ½ cup madeira and add to thereduced stock.
+De-glaze the pan with the remaining ½ cup Madeira and add to the reduced stock.
 Bring to boil and season.
 Reduce to a syrup.

 Beat in a knob of butter off the heat before serving, or if the sauce is not yet reduced enough and too thin to be rounded out with butter, thicken with a little cornstarch.